cloudaffair/awslive-poster/README.md

 `You land up spinning more AWS resources and also increase your lambda usage cost`

-###`awslive-poster` provide a simple low latency and cost effective solution to fetch the preview image for the MediaLive channel
+### Awslive::Poster provides a simple low latency and cost effective solution to fetch the preview image for the MediaLive channel

 ## High-Level System View